gojekfarm/beast/README.md

 * Introduce event library, close -> send event so subscribers can stop
 * Factories
 * Fix Ignored Tests
+* Data loss
+    - verified in kafka messages (the lost message is available)
+        - by rerunning consumer
+        - also checking in log segments in data-logs of the specific partition
+    - verified the logs ,which shows that the partition,offset is committed (after BQ push)
+    - manually injected data with log-feeder and verified - no data loss (couldn't reproduce issue)
+    - setting up kibana for easy access of logs (WIP)
+    - ran consumer from earliest

+    - Yet to do : chaos testing tool
+    - Bq Client lib load test

 ### Laundry List
 * Copy jacaco and checkstyle reports to test artifacts